Clicky

 Iguana

-If you crave burritos or nachos, try Iguana.
-Daily handpicked ingredients ensure freshness.
-Favorites include burrito di Manzo, taquitos, quesadilla di Formaggio, and the banana taco for dessert.
+Craving burritos or nachos?
+Iguana offers daily handpicked ingredients for freshness.
+Popular dishes include burrito di Manzo, taquitos, quesadilla di Formaggio, and the banana taco for dessert.

 Old Wild West

-Tex-Mex lovers should try Old Wild West.
-The Mex Mix features chilli corn bites, stuffed jalapeños, Tex Mex bites, and potato bites with pepper and onion.
-Don’t miss desserts like pancakes, ice cream, and cheesecake.
+Tex-Mex fans will enjoy the Mex Mix with chilli corn bites, stuffed jalapeños, Tex Mex bites, and potato bites with pepper and onion.
+Desserts include pancakes, ice cream, and cheesecake.

 La Cantinita

-La Cantinita offers a lively atmosphere with tacos de Carnitas and karaoke nights.
-Try tostada de tinga, choriqueso, chicken & bacon doughnuts, plus burgers, pizza, and an extensive drinks list.
+La Cantinita provides a lively atmosphere with tacos de Carnitas and karaoke nights.
+Menu highlights include tostada de tinga, choriqueso, chicken & bacon doughnuts, burgers, pizza, and an extensive drinks list.

 Mexican cuisine in Venice